March 29, 2018

 Detecting And Locating Faults

 Electrical Faults in overhead transmission lines are easy to investigate.
 Since the problems in it will be pretty much obvious.
-Fault location in a cable system can either be done by de-energizing circuit or by the circuit with power.
+Fault location in a cable system can either be done by the de-energizing circuit or by the circuit with power.

 There are two techniques use broadly for detecting electrical fault location.